Janesh-e/Nirman_Netra_Models/README.md

    * `waterbody_detection.ipynb`: Detects waterbodies in aerial views to assess environmental impact.

 > All notebooks include inline documentation and examples using sample `.tif` files (with embedded geo-metadata).

 ---

+## Models Used

+All models used in this project are based on the **U-Net architecture**, a widely adopted convolutional network for semantic segmentation.
+Each model was tailored to its specific task, with variations in input shape, depth, and number of filters to balance performance and efficiency.

+### 🔹 1.
+Building Detection Model

+* **Architecture**: Optimized U-Net
+* **Input Shape**: `(640, 640, 3)`
+* **Task**: Binary segmentation to identify building footprints in aerial imagery.
+* **Characteristics**:
+  * Lightweight encoder-decoder design with gradual feature scaling (16 → 256 filters).
+  * Batch Normalization and Dropout regularization for better generalization.
+  * Output: Binary mask highlighting building regions.
+* **Loss**: Binary Cross-Entropy / Dice Loss (depending on training setup)

+> Designed for faster inference on high-resolution satellite/drone `.tif` images while maintaining decent precision.

+### 🔹 2.
+Change Detection Model

+* **Architecture**: Deep U-Net with higher capacity
+* **Input Shape**: `(512, 512, 6)` — stacked pair of pre-change and post-change RGB images
+* **Task**: Segment areas that have undergone changes (e.g., new constructions)
+* **Characteristics**:
+  * Deeper network with a larger bottleneck (up to 512 filters)
+  * Takes concatenated temporal image pairs as input
+  * Useful for flagging regions to be further analyzed for new or unauthorized structures

+> This model helps automatically narrow down areas of interest by comparing different timestamps of the same location.

+### 🔹 3.
+Waterbody Detection Model

+* **Architecture**: Classic U-Net with wide layers
+* **Input Shape**: `(640, 640, 3)`
+* **Task**: Semantic segmentation of waterbodies such as lakes, rivers, or ponds.
+* **Characteristics**:
+  * Higher parameter count with up to 1024 filters at the bottleneck
+  * Accurate delineation of water edges and proximity regions
+  * Essential for proximity analysis during environmental rule checks

+> This model ensures accurate assessment of construction legality near waterbodies.

+Each model was trained and validated independently with task-specific data preprocessing and augmentation.
+You can find the corresponding training code and sample predictions in the `notebooks/` folder.

+---